XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/fix-sqlite-tx-db-page-size-issue.md

 `rippled` servers store a copy of their transaction history in a SQLite database.
 Before version 0.40.0, `rippled` configured this database to have a capacity of roughly 2 TB.
 For most uses, this is plenty.
 However, full transaction history back to ledger 32570 (the oldest ledger version available in the production XRP Ledger history) is likely to exceed this exceed the SQLite database capacity. `rippled` servers version 0.40.0 and later create their SQLite database files with a larger capacity, so they are unlikely to encounter this problem.

 The capacity of the SQLite database is a result of the database's _page size_ parameter, which cannot be easily changed after the database is created.
 (For more information on SQLite's internals, see [the official SQLite documentation](https://www.sqlite.org/fileformat.html).)
 The database can reach its capacity even if there is still free space on the disk and filesystem where it is stored.
-As described in the [Fix](#fix) below, reconfiguring the page size to avoid this problem requires a somewhat time-consuming migration process.
+As described in the [Fix](#fix) below, reconfiguring the page size to avoid this problem requires a somewhat time-consuming migration process. <!-- STYLE_OVERRIDE: easily -->

 **Tip:** Full history is not necessary for most use cases.
 Servers with full transaction history may be useful for long-term analysis and archive purposes or as a precaution against disasters.
 For a less resource-intense way to contribute to the storage of transaction history, see [History Sharding](history-sharding.html).